GttMone/git-autoupdate/README.md

             "webhook": { // Send logs to a Discord webhook "enabled": true,
                 "url": "https://discord.com/api/webhooks/...", // Put the Discord webhook here https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks
                 "content": "<@1010110011001010010>" // Content, outside of the embed.
-You can put make it ping a user/role using: <@ROLE-OR-USER-ID>
+You can make it ping a user/role using: <@ROLE-OR-USER-ID> or @everyone (optional)
             }
         }
     },
-    "pushEndpoint": "http://localhost:3000/push" // When all resources are updated, sends a POST request to this endpoint with no body.
+    "pushEndpoint": "http://localhost:3000/push" // When all resources are updated, sends a POST request to this endpoint with no body. (optional)
 }
 ```